AI Receptionist Australia — 24/7 Bookings, Triage & After-Hours

 Will an AI receptionist replace our front-desk staff?

 No — and any vendor who says it will is selling you the wrong story.
 What it replaces is the queue: the calls your team physically can't pick up because they're with a patient at the counter, on lunch, or it's 8pm on a Sunday.
-Across the ANZ networks we run, headcount stays flat or grows; what changes is what reception spends time on (clinical handoffs, complex bookings, walk-ins) versus what the AI absorbs (repeat appointment bookings, bulk-billing FAQs, address changes, repeat-script triage).
+Our policy is to scope deployments around reception capacity rather than headcount reduction — what changes is what reception spends time on (clinical handoffs, complex bookings, walk-ins) versus what the agent absorbs (repeat appointment bookings, bulk-billing FAQs, address changes, repeat-script triage).

 How accurate is it really?
 Won't patients hate talking to a robot?